A Functional-Space Mean-Field Theory of Partially-Trained Three-Layer Neural Networks: Convergence Guarantee of the Mean-Field Dynamics

-The dynamics \eqref{eq:dotft} can be regarded as a limit of the dynamics \eqref{eq:dotfmbt} as $m_1, m_2 \to \infty$, which is now well-defined through the theory developed in the previous section.
+The dynamics \eqref{eq:dotft} can be viewed as an infinite-width analog of \eqref{eq:dotfmbt} as $m_1, m_2 \to \infty$, which is now well-defined through the functional-space MF theory developed in the previous section.

-In the NTK regime (equivalent to $\alpha = 0$ if $\sigma$ is $1$-homogeneous), the corresponding kernel function is static during training, which leads to a linearized training dynamics and excludes the possibility of feature learning \citep{chizat2019lazy}.
-In contrast, when $\alpha \geq \frac{1}{2}$, the kernel function $\NTKt{t}$ changes over time as $\mut{t}$ evolves during training.
-Inevitably, this complicates the convergence analyses compared to the NTK model, but we will show below that a linear-rate convergence guarantee can still be derived through a careful look at the kernel function.
+In the NTK regime (equivalent to $\alpha = 0$ if $\sigma$ is $1$-homogeneous), the corresponding kernel function is \emph{static} during training, which leads to a linearized training dynamics and excludes the possibility of feature learning (\citealt{chizat2019lazy}; also see numerical results in Section~\ref{sec:exp}).
+In contrast, when $\alpha \geq 1 / 2$, the kernel function $\NTKt{t}$ changes over time as $\mut{t}$ evolves during training.
+Inevitably, this complicates the convergence analyses compared to the NTK model, but we will show below that a linear-rate convergence guarantee can still be derived through a fine-grained analysis of the kernel function.